-\begin{proof} As already pointed, the construction define a colored random walk as long as $\sum_{g \in S} \alpha_{g} =1$, which is true for $\alpha_{g}$ defined as in \eqref{eq:proba_reversible}.
-Furthermore such a colored walk is reversible: for all $(g,u) \in G \times [r]$, letting
+\begin{proof} As already pointed, the construction defines a coloured random walk as long as $\sum_{g \in S} \alpha_{g} =1$, which is true for $\alpha_{g}$ defined as in \eqref{eq:proba_reversible}.
+Furthermore such a coloured walk is reversible: for all $(g,u) \in G \times [r]$, letting

 defines a reversible measure for the random walk, as it can be checked directly.